finagle/finch/docs/cookbook.md

 more complex endpoints) that might be decoupled and shared across other endpoints in your application.

-One way or another, Finch is a library promoting functional programming, which means it prefers composition over inheritance.
+Finch is a library promoting functional programming, which means it prefers composition over inheritance.
 Thus, building new instances in Finch is never about extending some base class, but about composing existing instances together.

 **Example 1: aka request reader**

-Before 0.10 there was a `RequestReader` abstraction in Finch that has been replaced with _evaluating endpoints_.
-Even that the name was changed, the request-reader-flavored API (and behaviour) wasn't touched at all.
+Before 0.10, there was a `RequestReader` abstraction in Finch that has been replaced with _evaluating endpoints_.
+Even though the name was changed, the request-reader-flavored API (and behavior) wasn't touched at all.

 In the following example, we define a new endpoint `foo` that reads an instance of the case class `Foo` from the request during the _evaluation_ stage.
 So it won't affect matching.